-The onset of caffeine poisoning is usually marked by severe hyperactivity.
-If you are aware that your cat has ingested caffeine in any form, take it to the vet.
+The onset of caffeine poisoning is usually known by severe hyperactivity.
+If you know that your cat has ingested caffeine in any form, take it to the vet.

-We all love chocolate in all shapes and forms, and it even has some good effects reported in humans, like serotonin, which an increase in this elevates our happiness.
+We all love chocolate in all shapes and forms, and it even has some sound effects reported in humans, like serotonin, which an increase in this elevates our happiness.
 Unfortunately, it doesn’t work the same way for cats.
-Stimulants are a no go for cats.
+Stimulants are a no-go for cats.

 Chocolate contains a chemical called Theobromine, which is poisonous to cats.
-Humans easily metabolize theobromine, but cats process is much slower, allowing it to build up to toxic levels in their system.
+Humans efficiently metabolize Theobromine, but the cat’s process is much slower, allowing it to build up to toxic levels in their system.

-Also contains Xylitol, an artificial sweetener which is poisonous to cats.
+It also contains Xylitol, an artificial sweetener that is poisonous to cats.

 - Muscle tremors